Keith-S-Thompson/random-passwords/README.md

-        -1lower       Include (at least) 1 lower case letter -1upper       Include (at least) 1 upper case letter -1decimal     Include (at least) 1 decimal digit -1punctuation Include (at least) 1 punctuation character -1charset ...
-Include (at least) 1 character from the specified set This option may be given multiple times (The other -1... options may only be given once) -split N      Split with a blank every N characters -dev-random   Use /dev/random rather than /dev/urandom (slow) -debugging    Produce debugging output
+        -1lower       Include (at least) 1 lower case letter -1upper       Include (at least) 1 upper case letter -1decimal     Include (at least) 1 decimal digit -1digit       Same as -1decimal
+        -1punctuation Include (at least) 1 punctuation character -1charset ...
+Include (at least) 1 character from the specified set This option may be given multiple times (The other -1... options may only be given once) Use "-1charset 0-9 -1charset 0-9" for 2 decimal digits -split N      Split with a blank every N characters -dev-random   Use /dev/random rather than /dev/urandom (slow) -debugging    Produce debugging output